-- Distracted driving.
 More than 3,000 people die and many thousands more are injured on U.S. roadways each year because of distracted driving.
-A driving distraction causes the driver to take his or her hands from the wheel, his or her eyes from the road, or his or her mind from the task of safe driving.
+A driving distraction causes the driver to take his or her hands from the wheel, his or her eyes from the road, or the driver’s attention away from the task of safe driving.
 Texting and other mobile device use are of particular concern, as it presents all three kinds of distractions.
 In fact, in the time it takes to read or reply to a text when driving at highway speeds, an individual can travel the distance of a football field without both hands on the wheel, eyes on the road, and attention on driving.

-- Fatigued driving: Fatigued driving occurs when physical or mental exhaustion impairs the driver’s ability to operate the motor vehicle safely.
+Fatigued driving occurs when physical or mental exhaustion impairs the driver’s ability to operate the motor vehicle safely.
 Any driver can become a victim of fatigue at times in his or her life, such as shortly after the arrival of a new baby or when working two jobs.
 However, fatigued driving is more common among night and swing shift workers and long-haul truck drivers who spend many hours a day driving.
-Extreme fatigue creates similar deficits as a BAC of 0.08, including the inability to maintain a travel lane and slowed responses to emergency driving situations.
+Extreme fatigue creates similar deficits as alcohol use and a BAC of 0.08, including the inability to maintain a travel lane and slowed responses to emergency driving situations.

-- Wrong-way driving: Brooklyn’s roadways can confuse drivers who are not from the borough, and regularly include one-way thoroughfares.
+Brooklyn’s roadways can confuse drivers who are not from the borough and regularly include one-way thoroughfares.
 Unaware, distracted, or impaired drivers can enter these roadways traveling in the wrong direction, which increases the risk of a particularly dangerous head-on collision.
-Head-on collisions tend to cause more severe accidents due to the forward motion of both vehicles, which increases the impact of the collision.
+Head-on collisions tend to cause more severe and fatal crashes due to the forward motion of both vehicles, which increases the impact of the collision.

-- Aggressive driving and road rage: The terms “aggressive driving” and “road rage” are often used interchangeably to refer to the same type of driving behavior.
+The terms “aggressive driving” and “road rage” are often used interchangeably to refer to the same type of driving behavior.
 These are actually two different types of risky driving behaviors.
-Aggressive driving refers to a series of traffic infractions that people often commit when attempting to navigate through congestion, including improper lane changes, tailgating, red-light running, and speeding.
+Aggressive driving refers to a series of traffic infractions that people often commit when attempting to navigate through congestion, including improper lane changes, tailgating, running red lights and other reckless driving.
 Road rage, on the other hand, refers to the attempt of a driver to injure others using his or her vehicle or, in some cases, another weapon.
 Road rage can include aggressive driving, shouting at other drivers, rude gestures, honking at others in annoyance, getting out of one’s vehicle to physically confront another driver, or even attempting to bump or ram another vehicle off the roadway.

 As previously mentioned, there are often causes of collision that are more common in certain regions than others.
-There are a couple of features of Brooklyn that increase the number of accidents that take place here.
+There are a few features of Brooklyn that increase the number of accidents that take place here.

 Those features include: